wreckless-Raj/MicroprocessorMicrocontrollerLABProject/README.md

 introducing a smart and efficient feeding solution.
-This project leverages microprocessor technology to create a hands-free, customizable, and reliable feeding system for pets, offering numerous benefits to both pet owners and their furry companions.
+This project leverages microprocessor technology to create a hands-free, customizable, and reliable feeding system for pets, offering numerous benefits to both pet owners and their furry companions.
 The primary objective of this project is to design and develop an automated pet feeding system that simplifies the daily feeding routine for pet owners while ensuring the health and well-being of their pets.
-By utilizing a microprocessorcontrolled mechanism, this system will accurately dispense appropriate portions of pet food at scheduled intervals, all while addressing safety concerns and promoting convenience.
+By utilizing a microprocessor controlled mechanism, this system will accurately dispense appropriate portions of pet food at scheduled intervals, all while addressing safety concerns and promoting convenience.